Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are (usually) tightly packed in a round cluster to 3 inches across at the top of the plant.
-Individual flowers are pink to purple (rarely white), ½ to ¾ inch across, tubular with 5 spreading lobes and 5 yellow-tipped stamens hiding inside the tube.
+[photo of flowers] A dome-shaped cluster to 3 inches across at the top of the plant.
+Flowers are short-stalked, pink to purplish (rarely white), ½ to ¾ inch across, with a long, slender tube, 5 broad, spreading lobes and 5 yellow-tipped stamens hiding inside the tube.
 There is often a darker pink spot at the base of each lobe.
-The bracts surrounding the tube are purple-tinged, hairy and very narrow, spreading out with age.
-A plant may have more than 1 cluster, branching near the top of the plant.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are very narrow, to 3 inches long, 1/8 to ½ inch wide, toothless, rounded at the base and tapering to a long point at the tip, with no leaf stem.
-The texture is slighly rough from short hairs.
-Leaves are widely spaced on the stem and oppositely attached.
-The main stem is densely covered in white hairs.
+[photo of leaves and stem] Leaves are narrowly lance-linear, to 3 inches long, 1/8 to ½ inch wide, toothless, with a long taper to a pointed tip, a rounded base, and no stalk.
+The texture is slightly rough from short hairs.
+Leaves are widely spaced on the stem and oppositely attached, with pairs at right angles to the pair above and below.
+The stem is erect to ascending, densely covered in white hairs, and typically unbranched except in the flowers.

 Notes: